 But what happens when the relief you need winds up padding a criminal’s pocket instead of your own?

-Unfortunately, that’s exactly what’s happening to many out-of-work Americans.
-Federal agencies recently discovered that hundreds of millions of dollars have been stolen from Washington State’s unemployment fund.
+Unfortunately, that’s exactly what happened to many out-of-work Americans.
+Federal agencies discovered that hundreds of millions of dollars were stolen from Washington State’s unemployment fund.
 Investigators suspect a Nigerian crime ring known as “Scattered Canary” of orchestrating a massive attack on U.S. unemployment services.
-There’s evidence that several states have been targeted, including North Carolina, Massachusetts, Rhode Island, Oklahoma, Wyoming, and Florida, though all states are considered vulnerable to the risk.
+There’s evidence that several states were targeted, including North Carolina, Massachusetts, Rhode Island, Oklahoma, Wyoming, and Florida.

 It may surprise you that scammers successfully duped the government out of such large sums, but government-focused fraud such as tax-related identity theft is nothing new.
-With trillions of stimulus dollars now being distributed, fraudsters see another chance to cash in.
-Pulling from the huge catalog of personally identifiable information (PII) leaked in data breaches over the years, criminals can create convincing false claims using stolen Social Security numbers, home addresses, and other key data points that are often readily available on the dark web.
+With trillions of stimulus dollars being distributed, fraudsters saw another chance to cash in.
+Pulling from the huge catalog of personally identifiable information (PII) leaked in data breaches over the years, criminals created convincing false claims using stolen Social Security numbers, home addresses, and other key data points that are often readily available on the dark web.

-We offer Allstate Identity Protection members tools that proactively monitor their identity, data, and finances so they can act quickly — now and once the pandemic has passed.
+We offer Allstate Identity Protection members tools that proactively monitor their identity, data, and finances so they can act quickly at the threat of fraud.

 Keeping your personal information private is a good way to ward off any kind of identity theft.
 If criminals can’t access your details, they probably won’t be able to, say, file a fake unemployment claim in your name.
 To that end, be sure you’re setting strong passwords and sharing information smartly, both online and off.